Sue9104/web-manual/interface/user.md

 |Review|reviewer| counts of all translated entries | percentage of entries with qualified translation reviewed by you | counts of unreviewed entries |Unreviewed|
 |Issues|owner|counts of issues opened by guest| percentage of replied issues| counts of unreplied issues|Unreplied|

-> Since review is not assigned, all reviewers share same number in "Total" ( counts of all translated entries ), and have different "Completed" ( counts of qualified entries reviewed by you divide counts of all translatd entries).

 ## My Task